Peru at the 2020 Summer Olympics: Fencing

 Peru entered one fencer into the Olympic competition.
 Beijing 2008 Olympian María Luisa Doig claimed a spot in the women's épée by winning the final match at the Pan American Zonal Qualifier in San José, Costa Rica.
 This signifies the country's return to the sport for the first time since 2008.

 Gymnastics

 Artistic

 Peru entered one artistic gymnast into the Olympic competition.
-Rio 2016 Olympian Ariana Orrego received a spare berth from the women's apparatus events, as one of the twelve highest-ranked gymnasts, neither part of the team nor qualified directly through the all-around, at the 2019 World Championships in Stuttgart, Germany.
+Rio 2016 Olympian Ariana Orrego received a spare berth from the women's apparatus events, as one of the twelve highest-ranked gymnasts who were neither part of the team nor qualified directly through the all-around, at the 2019 World Championships in Stuttgart, Germany.
 This signifies the country's debut in the sport.